Code-Institute-Submissions/animal-crossing-recipe/README.md

     Visitor can register an account for free and the link can be found via navbar.

-  - I would like to register an account for the website.

   As a Registered User of the site, I wish to: